 26. Unsafe Scooter, Bicycle Accidents, And Pedestrian Traffic Prevention

 Long Beach has many tourist and resident attractions.
 It remains a haven for pedestrians run over by cars, bikes, and electric scooters.
-As riders and bicycle accident lawyers ourselves, we know this problem won't go away anytime soon.
+As riders and bicycle accident lawyers, we know this problem won’t disappear anytime soon.